joshbegley/nyt-latest/README.md

-**Rare PokÃ©mon Cards Worth More Than $100,000 Stolen From Shop**\
+**Rare Pokémon Cards Worth More Than $100,000 Stolen From Shop**\
-`A burglar used a hammer to smash open the door of a Massachusetts shop and stole rare PokÃ©mon cards and vintage box sets, a store owner said.`\
+`A burglar used a hammer to smash open the door of a Massachusetts shop and stole rare Pokémon cards and vintage box sets, a store owner said.`\
 https://nytimes.com/2025/07/13/us/pokemon-cards-stolen-massachusetts.html

 **The NATO leader will meet with Trump and other top officials in Washington this week.**\